CarolinaAmateurRadioClub/Website/_posts/2018-08-17-new-update.md

 If you have any questions, email <mailto:kt4nc.carc@gmail.com>.

-Our meeting location is: North 321 Volunteer Fire Department, 3769 Maiden HWY, Lincolnton, NC 28092
+Our meeting location is: The Church Lincolnton, 1959 Startown Rd, Lincolnton, NC 28092

-*** Our next meeting is to be determined pending the CoronaVirus pandemic resolution ***
+*** Our next meeting is Thursday June 11th, 2020 @ 7:00pm ***